sym-z/arm-to-the-teeth/docs/DEVLOG.md

 - Teeth and Arms can be picked up using context menu
 - Arms are unique, and picking them up adds them to your inventory and equips them
   - Not sure if I want the player to hold multiple arms or be able to drop/swap arms yet.
 I'll work that out after combat and into balancing systems.
+- Map keeps track of unique arm drops with its `arm_atlas`
 - Map can be regenerated using the `G` key, and is automatically regenerated when the player touches an exit.
 This increases a floor counter in `Globals.gd`
 - UI displays teeth and arm count
+- Inventory can be revealed and hidden using context menu
+- Inventory displays the arms that the player picks up, which includes their strength, condition, and if they are equipped
+- Started the base work for hunger and head health
+- UI is now on top of viewport and has the center transparent
+- UI displays hunger and head health